CatalaLang/catala-book/src/0-intro.md

-In the reference guide, [Chapter 5](./5-catala.md) details all the features available in the Catala language, while [Chapter 6](./6-clerk.md) focus on the command line interfaces and features of the two binaries that you will be working with: `clerk` and `catala`.
+In the reference guide, [Chapter 5](./5-catala.md) details all the features available in the Catala language, while [Chapter 6](./6-clerk.md) focus on the command line interfaces and features of the tool that you will be working with: `clerk`.

 ~~~admonish  note title="Source code"